21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 You may hear “grapes” and think “wine,” or even “raisins,” but there’s much more to their raw form than you might assume.
 Grapes are one of the healthiest fruits for their richness in copper, vitamin K and B vitamins.
 What’s more, they’ll help you stay hydrated with their high water content.

-Grapes Nutritional Info (per 100-gram serving)
+Grapes (green, seedless) Nutritional Info (per 100-gram serving)

 - Calories: 80